 Grand Marais is a charming little town with big waters at its feet and big woods at its back.
 This inspiring setting has drawn both artists and outdoor enthusiasts to the snug harbor village on Lake Superior.
 It all adds up to a fun few days of scenic hiking or mountain biking, tempting gallery browsing, and even the chance for some hands-on crafting.

 The North House Folk School right in town teaches traditional northern crafts and skills.
 It offers hundreds of courses year-round; most are two-to-three-day workshops.
-This fall's eclectic line-up includes pine needle basketry, rosemaling, wood carving, fly casting, sailing, song writing, storytelling and much more.
+The eclectic lineup includes activities such as pine needle basketry, rosemaling, wood carving, fly casting, sailing, songwriting, storytelling and much more.

 North House also puts on a weekend festival of folk music, contra dancing, storytelling and craft workshops.
-Unplugged - The Northern Harvest, held mid-September, features music, food, traditional fish boil, and view traditional craft workmanship by guest artisans.
-In November North House offers the Winterer's Gathering with lessons on winter crafts and skills; you can make your own snowshoes or mukluks.
+Unplugged - The Northern Harvest, held mid-September, features music, food, a traditional fish boil, and traditional craft workmanship by guest artisans.
+In November, North House offers the Winterer's Gathering with lessons on winter crafts and skills; you can make your own snowshoes or mukluks.

 There are a handful of galleries in town featuring local artists.
 The Johnson Heritage Post Gallery has rotating exhibits, while the Sivertson Gallery is known for its collection of Eskimo and Inuit art as well as paintings of area scenery.
 The Grand Marais Playhouse, a community theater, presents plays throughout the year.